aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

   Added new MVC Controller under the Areas/Admin/Controllers and modified it with the given code in the instructions .

   Now i created a Category folders under Areas/Views folder .
 In the category folder i created a view folder and added index.cshtml file and modify my code

+  i modify my layout page by adding category and dropdwon menu...then test it .... its good...